WE MET BEFORE?

 into giving them what they wanted or needed.
 In short, they repeatedly

-observed these tactics being deployed by a masterful teacher,
+observed these tactics being deployed by a masterful and manipulative

-Borderline mother is often envious of her child's achievements/successes,
+Borderline mother is frequently envious of her child's achievements

-and could be flirtatious or seductive with her daughter's romantic
+and successes, and could be flirtatious and/or seductive with

-interests.
-She may have no compunctions whatsoever, about stealing
+her daughter's romantic interests.
+She may have no compunctions

 variety of betrayals during childhood have deeply fractured